h15200/notes/MYSQL.md

 ### (optional) DISTINCT

-Using SELECT DINSTINC will only query unique items and skip repeats
+Using SELECT DINSTINC _____     will only query unique items and skip repeats

+Can only be used for one selector.
+DISTINCT * won't do anything

 ### OTHER FUNCTIONS IN SELECT - AVG(), COUNT(), MAX)(), MIN(), SUM)()